kamunyuraphael/SEMP/README.md

 ## Known limitations / things worth knowing

-- `client/package.json`, `server/package.json`, and Vite/TS config
-  aren't in this repo yet (see Prerequisites above).
 - `DEFAULT_USER_ID` in `analytics-python/.env` must be a real MongoDB
   ObjectId — the placeholder value will cause every ML POST to fail schema validation with a 400.
 - The Python `.env` file must be named exactly `.env`, not `env.txt`, or `python-dotenv` silently won't load it.
-- If you see `TypeError: Cannot set property query of #<IncomingMessage>
-which has only a getter`, that's an Express 5 / `router` package compatibility issue — already fixed in `middleware/validateRequest.ts` by mutating `req.query`/`req.params` in place instead of reassigning them.